Electronic Signature Legality for Procurement in Mexico

 What is the electronic signature legality for procurement in Mexico?

-In Mexico, electronic signatures are legally recognized under the Mexican Electronic Signature Law, providing the same legal weight as traditional signatures.
-This means that businesses can confidently use electronic signatures for procurement in Mexico, ensuring compliance and security in their transactions.
+In Mexico, electronic signatures are legally recognized under the Federal Civil Code and the Electronic Signature Law.
+This means that electronic signatures hold the same legal weight as traditional handwritten signatures, making them valid for procurement processes.
+Businesses can confidently use electronic signatures for contracts and agreements in compliance with Mexican law.

 -